 Rodeo Drive in the heart of Beverly Hills is a must-see, flagship for some of the most prestigious brands in the world like Gucci, Chanel, and Louis Vuitton.
 It was where Julia Roberts went on a shopping spree in Pretty Woman and, in the same movie, where Richard Gere resided at the Beverly Wilshire Hotel.
 The hotel was also home to Elvis Presley and Warren Beatty for several years while regular guests have included Michael Douglas, Dustin Hoffman and even President Obama.
 One of the largest manors in Beverly Hills is Greystone Mansion.
 Built in 1927 by oil tycoon Edward Doheny as a gift to his son, Greystone Mansion was bought by the City of Beverly Hills in 1965 and subsequently added to the National Register of Historic Places in 1976.
 The interior of the mansion is closed but visitors are free to walk around the beautifully preserved grounds.
 The location has often been used for movie shootings, serving as Whitney Huston’s home in The Bodyguard and Bruce Wayne’s mansion in Batman and Robin.
 On your visit here you may well be reminded of other movies like Spiderman, Indecent Proposal, and many television shows.

-With its endless summer, Los Angeles is home to many beautiful beaches.
+With its endless summer, Los Angeles is home to many beautiful beaches and all your need personalized tours to explore.
 Venice Beach and its famous boardwalk is a very unique Los Angeles attraction, hosting a daily procession of eclectic characters and scantily clad beachgoers.
 Next door is the Santa Monica Pier, visited annually by four million visitors who enjoy the ocean views and soak up the carnivalesque atmosphere.
 Santa Monica Beach is one of the most popular beaches in Los Angeles.
 At two miles long, you will enjoy the broad stretches of sandy beach, rolling waves and inspiring views of the Santa Monica Mountains.
 Santa Monica borders the city of Malibu where you will see the splendor of Malibu Beach as you travel along the scenic Pacific Coast Highway and Malibu’s 21 miles of pristine coastline.
 A hidden gem is El Matador Beach, packed with long stretches of sand, sea caves and massive rocks.